jsmoriss/jsm-show-term-meta/README.md

 <p>The JSM's Show Term Meta plugin displays all term meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of term editing pages (categories, tags, etc.).</p>

 <p>Term meta has been available since WordPress v4.4.
 Older plugins that support "<em>term meta</em>" may not use the WordPress term meta functions, preferring to use their own custom solutions instead.
 This custom "<em>term meta</em>", which is not stored in the WordPress term meta table, will not appear in the Term Meta list.
-You can contact the author of those plugins to request an update, which uses the WordPress term meta functions, or hook the 'jsm_stm_term_meta' filter to merge their custom "<em>term meta</em>".</p>
+You can contact the author of those plugins to request an update, which uses the WordPress term meta functions, or developers can hook the 'jsm_stm_term_meta' filter to merge this custom "<em>term meta</em>".</p>

 <h4>Available Filters</h4>